Comprehensive Assessment in the Owatonna Public Schools

 Teachers use a variety of assessments to monitor progress and adjust their instruction to meet the needs of each and every student.
 These assessments come in three forms: diagnostic, formative, and summative.

 Summative assessments, often referred to as “of learning”, are used to summarize achievement at a particular point in time.
 This type of assessment occurs after the learning has happened and is used to measure achievement status at a point in time for the purpose of reporting and accountability.
 Some examples of summative assessments are the Minnesota Comprehensive Assessments (MCA’s), Measures of Academic Progress (MAP), and end of unit tests.
+The Minnesota Report Card gives you easy access to understandable district and school data.

 Diagnostic assessments, often referred to as “to begin learning”, are used to help identify your students’ current knowledge of a subject/content, their skill sets and capabilities, and to diagnose and clarify misunderstandings before the teaching takes place.